Overview on Suboxone

 What is Suboxone Overdose?

-Since Suboxone is an opioid based drug, one of the most serious side effects can be for you to overdose.
-If it is left untreated, an overdose of suboxone can be life-threatening.
+Since Suboxone is an opioid-based drug, one of the most serious side effects can be for you to overdose.
+If it is left untreated, an overdose of suboxone can be life-threatening, as it is considered substance abuse.
 A person who is most likely to overdose from suboxone will take too much of the medication or will combine it with other drugs that lead to an overdose.

 Symptoms of Suboxone Overdose